Chr157i4n/TMC2209_Raspberry_Pi/README.md

 You can read more about this in the datasheet from Trinamic: https://www.trinamic.com/products/integrated-circuits/details/tmc2209-la/

-Because the Raspberry Pis UART Receive Pin (RX) is connected to the transmit Pin of the Pi (TX), the Pi also receives what it sends.
-If you have a different driver with TX and RX this is not the case.

-Well, in my case the Pi receive 4 bits from itself and 8 bit from the driver.
+Because the TMC2209 use one shared pin for transmit and receive in the UART communication line, the Raspberry Pi also receives what it sends, Well, the Pi receive 8 bits from itself and 4 bit from the driver.
+So the Pi receives a total of 12 bits and only the last 4 needs to be used.
-When the driver has a shared TX/RX Pin the Pi receive 12 bit instead of 8.

 the code to run the stepper motor is based on the code of the AccelStepper Libary from Mike McCauley https://github.com/adafruit/AccelStepper